Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Black Forest has an above-average national income level according to AreaSearch data aggregated from the latest ATO records for the financial year ending June 30th, 2023.
-The median income among taxpayers in Black Forest is $54,013, with an average income of $78,867.
-These figures compare to those for Greater Adelaide, which are $54,808 and $66,852 respectively.
-Based on Wage Price Index growth of 8.8% since the financial year ending June 30th, 2023, current estimates suggest a median income of approximately $58,766 and an average income of $85,807 as of September 2025.
-According to census data, personal income ranks at the 66th percentile with weekly earnings of $894, while household income sits at the 45th percentile.
-Income analysis shows that 31.0% of Black Forest's population (628 individuals) fall within the $1,500 to $2,999 income range, which is consistent with broader trends across the surrounding region showing 31.8% in the same category.
-Housing costs are manageable with 86.9% retained, though disposable income sits below average at the 49th percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+The suburb of Black Forest had a median income among taxpayers of $54,013 and an average income of $78,867 in the financial year 2023, according to ATO data aggregated by AreaSearch.
+These figures compare to Greater Adelaide's median income of $54,808 and average income of $66,852 for the same period.
+Based on Wage Price Index growth from financial year 2023 to March 2026, estimated current incomes are approximately $59,506 (median) and $86,888 (average).
+Census data shows personal income ranks at the 66th percentile ($894 weekly), with household income at the 45th percentile.
+Income analysis indicates that 31.0% of Black Forest's population falls within the $1,500 - 2,999 income range, consistent with surrounding regions' trends showing 31.8% in the same category.
+Housing costs allow for retention of 86.9% of income, though disposable income ranks below average at the 49th percentile.
+The suburb's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income